Seconds (2014 film)

-Seconds is a Malayalam mystery-thriller film directed by Aneesh Upasana.
+Seconds is a 2014 Indian Malayalam mystery-thriller film directed by Aneesh Upasana.
 The film stars Jayasurya, Aparna Nair, Vinayakan, Vinay Forrt, Ambika Mohan, Riyaz Khan, Anusree, Salim Kumar, Shankar Ramakrishnan and Indrans in prominent roles.
 It was released on 5 December 2014.
 The film was later dubbed into Tamil and released as Andha Sila Nimidangal (In Those Few Seconds).

 The film is a multi-narrative, told in a non-linear format.
 The film cuts between present day, where the police officer on investigation asks for the whereabouts of the people who were in the lift and flashbacks, where their lives on the day leading up to the incident is shown.